 Stay Connected with the Outdoors

 Connecting with the outdoors has been proven to be beneficial for mental health.
 It can also improve your physical health depending on your outdoor activity of choice!
-If you have a yard to venture out into, do some yoga, or complete a cardio routine out in the lawn-recharge with some fresh air.
-March and April are the ideal months to plant flowers and veggies that will pop up later in the year, so why not take some time to work outside in your garden?
+If you have a yard, do some yoga or a cardio routine on the lawn and recharge with some fresh air.
+March and April are the ideal months to plant flowers and veggies that will pop up later in the year.
+Why not take some time to work outside in your garden?
 Or, invest in some indoor plants-they are great for purifying the air in your home, plus they’ll add a friendly touch to your décor.

 Treat yourself to an at home spa day.

-A nice long bubble bath and a good book, or an at-home mani-pedi session will be sure to take the edge off a long, quarantined day.
+A bubble bath and a good book, or an at-home mani-pedi session will take the edge off a long, quarantined day.
 And for the men out there, don’t pretend like you don’t like to be pampered too!
 Take a nice long shower and lounge in a comfy robe and slippers-this is a “no rules” kind of time.

 Keep calm and FaceTime on

-Even though we can’t physically spend time with our loved ones, we live in a day and age where it is easy to virtually stay connected.
+Even though we can’t physically spend time with loved ones, it is easy to virtually stay connected.
 Set up a time for a Skype session-a happy hour with your family, or a game night with your friends.
-It may not be conventional, but you’ll be able to smile and laugh with the people that mean the most to you and that alone can give you a serious endorphin boost.
+It may not be conventional, but you’ll be able to smile and laugh with the people that mean the most to you.
+That alone can give you a serious endorphin boost.

 Most importantly, something you can do both for yourself and for your community is to stay home.
-Stay home for the health professionals on the front lines, stay home for your loved ones, and stay home to stay healthy.
+Stay home for the health professionals on the front lines, for your loved ones, and to stay healthy.